History of Sandwich

 Peace was threatened again when thirteen unhappy colonies declared independence from Great Britain in 1776, but Upper Canada remained loyal to the Crown.
 Fort Detroit was far from the battle lines.
 Forgotten in the Treaty of Paris that brought peace to Britain and the freshly minted United States in 1783, Britain continued to control the upper Great Lakes from Fort Detroit.
 The territory on the north side of the Detroit River was finally ceded to the United States under the conditions of the Jay Treaty in 1796.
 Details of that treaty specified that those who chose to remain British subjects had twelve months to move to the south side of the river.

 (Hon.)
 Peter Russell was chosen to execute the King’s command.
-Instructed by Lord Simcoe, the Lieutenant Governor of Upper Canada, to peaceably acquire land from the Hurons, the price settled on was £300-worth of food and other provisions.
-Although surrounding lands had been surveyed for French farmers, this 436-hectare (1078-acre) triangle had remained in the hands of the Hurons and other native peoples.
+Instructed by Lord Simcoe, the Lieutenant Governor of Upper Canada to peaceably acquire land from the Hurons, he purchased from the Hurons the remaining 1,078 acres of land allotted in the Huron Church Reserve of 1790 for provisions worth £300.

 The War of 1812

-Citing a list of grievances, the United States declared war on Great Britain on June 19th, 1812.
-Under General William Hull, the 4th Regiment and the Ohio Militia invaded Upper Canada on July 12th, at Sandwich Town – the first Canadian territory to be invaded following the declaration.
-Their first act was to post proclamations of horror which would befall residents who did not throw off their "British shackles and embrace American liberty."
+Citing a list of grievances, the United States declared war on Great Britain on June 18, 1812.
+Under General William Hull, the 4th Regiment and the Ohio Militia invaded Upper Canada on July 12, east of the town of Sandwich, the first Canadian territory to be invaded following the declaration.
+General Hull used The François Baby House (which was under construction) as his headquarters.
+Their first act was to post proclamations of horror that would befall residents who did not throw off their "British shackles and embrace American liberty."

 General William Henry Harrison succeeded where Hull had failed.
-Not only did he capture the town, he commandeered homes and buildings that suited his military needs.
+After the Battle of Lake Erie in September of 1813, the British began retreating towards Chatham-Thamesville area and Harrison was able to take the town of Sandwich, commandeering homes and buildings that suited his military needs.
 He turned St. John’s Anglican Church into a stable for his horses.
 When the tide turned in favour of the British, Harrison retreated.
 His final command was to torch the town, and it went up in flames.
-Only two homes were spared.

 When peace came in 1814, people slowly drifted home.
 The Crown compensated them for their losses.
-Sandwich Town rose from its ashes to be bigger and better.
+The town of Sandwich rose from its ashes to be bigger and better.
 Sandwich Street bustled as merchants and tradesmen got back into business.

 Sandwich in the 19th Century

-Sandwich area became an important terminal on the Underground Railroad.
+Slavery was legal and not uncommon in the region (and Canada) under both French and British rule.
+Numerous French and British settlers, and even Indigenous people were slave holders of both Black and Indigenous or "Panis" slaves.
+With the passing of Canada’s Anti-Slavery Law (1793) and the Emancipation Act (1833), which abolished slavery throughout the British Empire, Black refugees began making their way across the Detroit River and the Windsor/Sandwich area became an important terminal on the Underground Railroad.
 (Slavery was abolished throughout the British Empire in 1834.)
 Anywhere from 30,000 to 100,000 and more made the perilous journey to freedom via the Underground Railway.
-Countless slaves took their first step onto free soil in Sandwich Town and the population burgeoned as a large number chose to make the town their home.
+Countless formerly enslaved people took their first step onto free soil in Sandwich Town and the population burgeoned as a large number chose to make the town their home.

-However, The American Civil War (1861-1865), became the source of an unexpected economic boom in Sandwich.
-The Town’s merchants and manufacturers benefited greatly as American orders for local goods and resources rose to unprecedented levels.
+However, the American Civil War (1861-1865), became the source of an unexpected economic boom in Sandwich.
+The town’s merchants and manufacturers benefited greatly as American orders for local goods and resources rose to unprecedented levels.
 Another unexpected boom came from the sulphur springs, accidentally discovered when geologists drilled for oil in 1864.
 Rich in healing properties, the water was as good a find as oil.
 Taking advantage of nature’s bounty, the luxurious Mineral Spa Springs Resort and a posh bathhouse were built between John B and Chappell Avenues.
-For fifty years, the spa catered to hundreds of thousands who came from every part of North America in hopes of being cured of their ailments – with countless reports of healings that occurred.
+For fifty years, the spa catered to hundreds of thousands who came from every part of North America in hopes of being cured of their ailments.
 Many hotels were built to serve the growing tourism industry.
 Vast salt deposits were discovered nearby, and mining began in 1893 through a subsidiary of the Canadian Pacific Railway.
 More than a century later, Canadian Salt Company, Limited is still in operation, producing the nation’s most popular table brand: Windsor Salt.

 Sandwich in the 20th Century

-Canada entered World War Two on September 10th, 1939.
-Windsor’s many factories hummed around the clock as workers built weapons of war for King and Empire.
+Canada entered World War Two on September 10, 1939.
+Windsor’s many factories hummed around the clock as workers built weapons for the war effort.
 More than 25,000 men from Essex County put on uniforms to fight for freedom and the Canadian way of life.
 For Windsor and its citizens, post-war peace brought nearly three decades of unprecedented prosperity.
 Sandwich was left out as folks moved away to new subdivisions.
 An increasing number of storefronts and homes stood empty, a mute testimony to the community’s proud history as the birthplace of Windsor.
 In 1963, a new courthouse was opened in downtown Windsor, and in 1974 a new Essex County Civic Centre opened in the town of Essex.
 With the exodus of the court and county offices, the Sandwich courthouse was left vacant.

 Alarmed at the rapid decline of Sandwich, a group of concerned citizens rallied to rescue their beloved neighbourhood from its sad plight in the early 1980s.
 Many historically significant buildings, such as the Duff-Baby mansion, Mackenzie Hall and the Sandwich Post Office were restored.
 As well, the Sandwich Heritage Conservation District came to effect on October 19, 2012.
 A number of plaques highlighting the area’s rich history were installed, and a number of murals illustrating historical figures and events were painted on buildings around the neighbourhood.
 The Sandwich community began a gradual renaissance, which continues today.